pswapnesh/iam-essentials/README.md

 -->

 ## Installation
+pip install from this git repo or from the plugin manager.

 ## License

-Distributed under the terms of the [MIT] license, "deepnap" is free and open source software
+Distributed under the terms of the [MIT] license, the nappari plugin "skimage_essentials" is free and open source software